03 May Add Google Analytics Tracking Code to WordPress Site: A Step-by-Step Guide

 Now click on Sign Up option and log in to your Google account.

-Before proceeding the next step, understanding the Google Analytics account structure is a must.
+Before proceeding to the next step, understanding the Google Analytics account structure is a must.

 Google Analytics is organized into three levels: Account, Property, and View.